Air Commerz: History

-Air Commerz was set up in Hamburg in early 1970.
-The airline got the first of its two Vickers Viscounts from Aer Lingus in March and commenced operations in June 1970.
+Air Commerz was set up in Hamburg in March 1970.
+The airline got the first of its two Vickers Viscounts from Aer Lingus in March and commenced operations in that same month.
 The airline's official home base was Düsseldorf Airport although most flights were flown out of Hamburg Airport.
-The flights were all charter flights.
+The operations were all charters.

-In March and May 1971 Air Commerz received two Boeing 707 from Pacific Western Airlines.
+In March and May 1971 Air Commerz received two second-hand Boeing 707.
 The jets were introduced into service in June 1971 on a flight from Hamburg to Reims.

-Due to financial problems the airline ceased operations in September 1972.
+Due to financial problems the airline ceased operations in early September 1972.
 Air Commerz was dissolved in January 1973.